P. G. Judge, HAO, NCAR, June 16 2011

 ![]() R. D. V. R. Woolley.

-C. W. Allen
+C. W. Allen |

+The electron temperatures found from these early calculations were a few million Kelvin.
 In addition Woolley & Allen's work marked an important conceptual change in the understanding of the corona.
 Previously, it had been accepted that elemental abundances are subject to large gravitational settling effects, because of the dominance of metal lines seen in the low chromospheric flash spectrum at eclipse, and the dominance of lines of the lighter H and He atoms in the higher chromosphere.
 By measuring the elemental abundances spectroscopically in the corona, with eclipse and coronagraphic data, it was clear that the corona is "well mixed".
+Heavy elements were therefore abundant in the corona, perhaps as abundant as in the lower atmosphere which was indeed mixed by convection.
+An important corollary is that coronal radiation losses, and estimates of the energy flux needed to balance them, had previously been underestimated by an order of magnitude or more, because losses from "metals" had not been considered.
+These estimates are given below. |

-Source Flux density erg cm-2 s-1 Luminosity erg s-1note
+Source | Flux density erg cm-2 s-1 | Luminosity erg s-1 | note |

-Withbroe & Noyes (1977) ≅ 1 × 105 ≅ 6×1027
+Withbroe & Noyes (1977) | ≅ 1 × 105 | ≅ 6×1027 | |

-ditto ≅ 2 × 105 ≅ 1028 conductive losses
+| ≅ 2 × 105 | ≅ 1028 | conductive losses |

-Withbroe (1988) ≅ 8 × 105 ≅ 5 × 1028 quiet Sun
+Withbroe (1988) | ≅ 8 × 105 | ≅ 5 × 1028 | quiet Sun |

-ditto ≅ 5 × 105 ≅ 3 × 1028 coronal hole
+ditto | ≅ 5 × 105 | ≅ 3 × 1028 | coronal hole |

 Withbroe & Noyes 1977 used direct measurements of UV, EUV and X-ray fluxes to estimate the radiation losses of the corona- by including the radiation losses from upper chromospheric and transition region material (including Ly-alpha) leads to a total radiative energy loss rate of ≅106 erg cm-2 s-1.